soledademaria/soledademaria/README.md

 Hi there!
-I'm a jr front-end developer
+Currently working as a jr front-end developer but developing my skills in the area of quality assurance

  <div>